dreamineering/business-administration/docs/journey/demo.md

 | MM       | [Marketing Manager](/roles/marketing-manager.md)             | Attracting Customers |
 | CF       | [Custom Forms Freelancer](/roles/custom-forms-freelancer.md) | GPM Configration     |
 | GPM      | [System Admin](/roles/system-admin.md)                       | GPM Configration     |

-.
-Therefore these profiles are for _educational purposes_ to help to explore functionality within the context of the primary focus of each potential role in an organisation.
-When it comes to running your organisation **you have complete control** to [configure roles exactly as you desire](/features/system/security/).

 ![common-health-practice-roles-and-responsibilities](https://drive.google.com/uc?id=1_85fzFafOpCNIkbkKoCnLqtNYTDWdgY2)